planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 ### What Do You Know?

-METTLE Core gives example CONCEPTS but does not limit players to a definitive list of skills.
-The table decides if a given CONCEPT is relevant to a task.
+METTLE Core gives example CALLINGS but does not limit players to a definitive list of skills.
+The table decides if a given CALLING is relevant to a task.
 Most of the time, the answer should be yes.
 If not, default to another Attribute (Motive, Nature, or Poise) and consider their Background for context.
 It may seem backwards, but one is only unskilled at something if their player says they are – and all this does is downgrade what they are Checking for.
 For example, someone who can’t speak French can use a Know Check to spit out a few words.

 ### Flaws